Published 17:31 IST, May 29th 2020

 Advertisement

-In yet ar bid to officially rename 'India', a PIL has been filed by an individual named Namah seeking India to be renamed as 'Bharat'.
-A Supreme Court bench comprising Chief Justice SA Bobde, Justice AS Bopanna and Justice Hrishikesh Roy is scheduled to hear plea on June 2.
+In yet another bid to officially rename 'India', a PIL has been filed by an individual named Namah seeking India to be renamed as 'Bharat'.
+A Supreme Court bench comprising Chief Justice SA Bobde, Justice AS Bopanna and Justice Hrishikesh Roy is scheduled to hear the plea on June 2.
 Currently, India's apex court is only hearing to urgent matters amid India's extended COVID-19 lockdown.

 SC to hear renaming 'India' plea